Every business faces an eternal struggle: do I put more of my time and resources into existing customers or should I prioritize new leads?

 Choose the staff who delivers these surveys or initiatives conversations wisely.

 If you’ve got dedicated team members for specific clients, have them reach out directly.
-If you’re blasting an email list, including a signature and contact info for the person most likely to respond when the customer has a question.
+If you’re blasting an email list, include a signature and contact info for the person most likely to respond when the customer has a question.

-Rely on the person your customers feel will get the problem solved.
+Relying on the person your customers feel will get the problem solved.
 That’s probably not your marketing team (even if they’re creating and sending the email).
 Often, it’s the person who provides after-sale support.

 Determining this will take time, but it’ll be worth it.
 You’ll get information that either identifies new product areas or shows that your current customers aren’t ready to buy more from you.
 Those answers are sometimes your best tool for determining a focus on existing or new customers.